Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-Because “Baby Baby” is one of those songs that sounds effortless even though it’s built with absolute radio precision.
+Because “Baby Baby” is one of those songs that sounds effortless even though it is built with absolute radio precision.
 The beat is light but not flimsy, the chorus is instantly memorable, and Amy Grant sells the whole thing with a warmth that makes it feel bright without getting syrupy.
 That mattered in 1991.
 Pop was getting shinier, but listeners still wanted songs that felt human underneath the polish.

 Gen X Rewind